msavoiu/msavoiu/README.md

 👋 Hello!
-I'm Madeline, a sophomore at CSU Fullerton.
+I'm Madeline, a second-year Computer Science student at CSU Fullerton.

 🐍 Currently, I mainly work with Python, but I'm also dabbling in JavaScript and C++.